 Community Partners Funding Kickoff Meeting:

-10 am, November 10, Plaza Level Conference Room, Melvin Municipal Office Building, 300 W. Washington St. Review the Kickoff Workshop Presentation
+10 am, Thursday, November 10, Plaza Level Conference Room, Melvin Municipal Office Building, 300 W. Washington St. Attendance is not required to apply for funding.
+Review the Kickoff Workshop Presentation

 Application Technical Assistance Meeting:

-2 pm, December 13, Plaza Level Conference Room, Melvin Municipal Office Building, 300 W. Washington St. Review the Technical Workshop Presentation
+2 pm, Tuesday, December 13, Plaza Level Conference Room, Melvin Municipal Office Building, 300 W. Washington St. Attendance is not required to apply for funding.
+Review the Technical Workshop Presentation